elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-the-significance-of-the-atomic-number-in-the-periodic-table.md

 ---
 _schema: default
-id: 145377
+id: 166801
-date: 2025-01-06
+date: 2025-01-31
-title: >-
-    What is the significance of the atomic number in the periodic table?
+title: What is the significance of the atomic number in the periodic table?
-article_title: >-
-    What is the significance of the atomic number in the periodic table?
+article_title: What is the significance of the atomic number in the periodic table?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    The atomic number is a fundamental concept in the periodic table, defining the identity and properties of elements, influencing their arrangement and behavior in chemical reactions.
+    The atomic number is critical in the periodic table as it identifies elements, determines their properties, and organizes them systematically, influencing electron configuration, ion formation, and predicting undiscovered elements.
   page_keywords: >-
-    atomic number, periodic table, chemical elements, protons, electron configuration, chemical properties, formation of ions, isotopes, predictive power, atomic radius, electronegativity, ionization energy
+    atomic number, periodic table, identity of elements, chemical properties, electron configuration, formation of ions, isotopes, predictive power, element organization, periodic trends
 author: QuickTakes
 question: >-
     What is the significance of the atomic number in the periodic table?